Local Inaccessibility of Random Classical Information and Their Implications in the Change Point Problem: The task of Local Random Authentication

-\textit{Local Random Authentication.}-- Consider the scenario, where the sender (say Alice) encodes the classical information $k\in\{1,\cdots,N\}$ in one of the $n$-partite orthogonal quantum states $\mathcal{S}:=\{\ket{\psi_i}\}_{i=1}^N$ and distribute among $n$ numbers of spatially separated receivers (say Bob).
-Also, there is a referee, who will distribute (broadcast) one among $N$ inputs $\{\mathcal{Q}_i\}_{i=1}^N$ to the Bob(s) and they have to answer a single bit $y\in\{0,1\}$ to the referee.
-In the simplest case, every $\mathcal{Q}_i$ represents the query "{\tt whether the state sent by Alice is} $\ket{\psi_i}$ {\tt or not}".
-On the other hand, the bit $y$ generated by the Bob(s) will be $0$ for "{\tt No}" and $1$ for "{\tt Yes}" (see Fig.\ref{f1}).
-The question asked by the referee is randomly sampled over $\{\mathcal{Q}_i\}_{i=1}^N$ and by answering it, Bob(s) locally authenticate the encoded state $\ket{\psi_i}\in\mathcal{S}$.
+Consider the scenario, where the sender (say Alice) encodes the classical information $k\in\{1,\cdots,N\}$ in one of the $n$-partite orthogonal quantum states $\mathcal{S}:=\{\ket{\psi_k}\}_{k=1}^N$ and distributes among $n$ numbers of spatially separated receivers (say Bob).
+Subsequently, a referee will distribute (broadcast) one among $N$ inputs $\{\mathcal{Q}_i\}_{i=1}^N$ to Bob(s).
+The spatially separated receivers then, depending on their input, have to answer a single bit $y\in\{0,1\}$ to the referee.
+While these inputs may reflect many different queries, we will consider a simple case where every $\mathcal{Q}_i$ represents the query "{\tt whether the state sent by Alice is} $\ket{\psi_i}$ {\tt or not}".
+On the other hand, the bit $y$ generated by Bob(s) will be $0$ for "{\tt No}" and $1$ for "{\tt Yes}" (see Fig.\ref{f1}).
+The question asked by the referee is randomly sampled over $\{\mathcal{Q}_i\}_{i=1}^N$.
+Upon answering the questions successfully, Bob(s) locally authenticate whether the encoded classical index is \(i\) or not, which, in turn, boils down to authenticating whether the shared state is $\ket{\psi_i}$ or not.
 This justifies the name \textit{Local Random Authentication} (LRA) for the present task.
-For a given set $\mathcal{S}$ of orthogonal quantum states if every $\ket{\psi}\in\mathcal{S}$ can be authenticated locally, then we will say that the set allows \textit{complete} LRA.
-On the other hand, the set is said to allow \textit{partial} LRA, when only $k$-elements ($1\leq k< |\mathcal{S}|$) of the set can be authenticated locally.
-From now on, by LRA we simply refer to complete LRA of a set of quantum states.
+Here it is important to mention that every question \(\mathcal{Q}_i\) corresponds to the task of authenticating the state \(\ket{\psi_i}\) locally.
+However, akin to the input dependent communication scenario, there is no correlation between the query index \(i\) in \(\mathcal{Q}_i\) and the classical information index \(k\) in the encoded state \(\ket{\psi_k}\), meaning that the additional classical input at the receivers' end bears independent randomness than that of the classical message encoded at the sender's end.
+In other words, there is no correspondence between the multipartite state shared among the spatially separated receivers and question they have been asked.
+In the rest of this letter, we will use the terms \textit{question asked among \(\{\mathcal{Q}_i\}_{i=1}^N\)} and \textit{local authentication of the state among \(\{\ket{\psi_i}\}_{i=1}^N\)} interchangeably.
+At this juncture, it is important to define a further refinement on the degree of accomplishing the task LRA. \begin{definition} (Complete LRA) A set of multipartite quantum states \(\mathcal{S}:=\{\ket{\psi_k}\}_{k=1}^N\), admits complete LRA, if every question \(\{\mathcal{Q}_i\}_{i=1}^N\) can be perfectly answered under LOCC. \end{definition} \begin{definition} (Partial LRA) A set of multipartite quantum states \(\mathcal{S}:=\{\ket{\psi_k}\}_{k=1}^N\), admits partial LRA, if at least one question \(\mathcal{Q}_j\), for some \(1\le j \le N\), can be perfectly answered under LOCC. \end{definition} It is immediate that complete LRA implies partial LRA.
+However, the converse does not hold in general.
+From now on, by LRA we simply refer to complete LRA of a set of quantum states, otherwise mentioned.